 MacBook 2017 specs

 Not much concrete information regarding the 12-inch MacBook's internals was revealed on-stage at WWDC.
-However, we now know much more about what's new inside the laptop.
+But over a month removed from the event, we now know much more about what's new inside the laptop.

 Naturally, the new 12-inch MacBook for 2017 rocks Intel's latest Kaby Lake, 7th generation processors as well as solid-state drives that are 50% faster.
 However, Apple has also introduced Intel's more powerful Core i5 processor with a 1.3GHz clock speed to the platform – there's the option to upgrade to an Intel Core i7 chip, too.